 Although Surfshark is a cheap service, it wouldn’t be as popular as it is without some serious privacy and security tools.
 It runs a private DNS on every one of its servers – meaning your traffic never has to go through a third party’s hands, plus a wide choice of protocols, a kill switch and MultiHop.

 ExpressVPN, however, features all of these (except Multihop, which is just about the only feature not included) alongside fully audited servers and privacy & no-logging policies.
+In fact, over 12 months in 2022, ExpressVPN underwent 12 individual audits, all with great results,.
+That's more than any other VPN provider.

 - Check out which providers have the most VPN server locations